By Stephen Gjertson

 Because Flandrin was essentially a portrait painter and a decorator of French churches, very little of his work resides outside of France.
 Except for a handful of portraits, a first-hand assessment of his work is impossible in this country.
-It was inevitable and fitting, therefore, that his own countrymen, led by the Louvre’s Jacques Foucart, should begin restoring Flandrin to his justly-deserved place of honor in 19th century French art.
-In the fall of 1984 the Luxembourg Museum in Paris opened an exhibition of paintings, drawings, and studies by the three Flandrin brothers—Hippolyte, Paul, and Auguste.
-This comprehensive exhibition was the first to be held of their work in over eighty years.
+It was inevitable and fitting, therefore, that his own countrymen, led by the Louvre’s Jacques Foucart, should begin restoring Flandrin to his justly deserved place of honor in 19th century French art.
+In the fall of 1984, the Luxembourg Museum in Paris opened an exhibition of paintings, drawings, and studies by the three Flandrin brothers—Hippolyte, Paul, and Auguste.
+This was the first comprehensive exhibition of their work in over eighty years.
 It revealed the brothers, especially Hippolyte and Paul, to be brilliantly accomplished artists.
 Hippolyte’s work exhibits a depth of sincerity, a purity of style, and a simple, yet suave beauty of workmanship.

 During his lifetime Flandrin was as well respected as a person as he was a painter.
 His work and life provide us with a rare and precious example of artistic excellence wedded to personal integrity.
 Those who knew Flandrin described him as “modest and noble,” “sincere and pious,” “earnest and thorough,” “honest and morally upright.”
 His close friend, the composer, Ambroise Thomas, described Flandrin as simply “a superior artist and a good man.”